Taking the Patient Out of the Middle

 To help inform policymakers as they debate a range of patient protection options, we have identified key considerations for addressing surprise medical bills.
 These considerations are informed by policies already adopted in more than half of states.
 One key consideration is ensuring that patients are taken out of the middle of disputes between insurers and health care providers.

 NOTE: Congress recently enacted the federal No Surprises Act, a new federal law that protects patients from surprise medical bills in all states.
-These comprehensive new protections will go into effect beginning in 2022 and will protect patients from surprise medical bills for emergency services (including air ambulances) and non-emergency services provided at an in-network facility.
+These comprehensive new protections went into effect in 2022 and protects patients from surprise medical bills for emergency services (including air ambulances) and non-emergency services provided at an in-network facility.
 Patients’ out-of-pocket costs will be limited to the costs they would have paid if they had received services from an in-network doctor, hospital, or other health care provider.
 The considerations here may continue to be relevant (especially for state policymakers interested in pursuing separate protections) but we recommend that readers learn more about the No Surprises Act here.

 Taking the Patient Out of the Middle

 Negotiations over network participation are complex for both insurance companies and health care providers.
 These entities have significant market power and information to negotiate with one another over reimbursement issues.
 Patients, on the other hand, do not have these resources and no one would expect them to participate in such negotiations.
 Yet, too often, patients are pulled into the middle when there is a dispute over payment for an out-of-network service.